 So based on the data type of the variable, the memory space will be allocated.

-The advantages of heap compared to a stack are listed below:
+The advantages of the heap compared to a stack are listed below:

-On contrary, disadvantages of heap compared to a stack is listed below:
+On the contrary, the disadvantages of the heap compared to a stack is listed below:

 The following are the steps that you need to follow to insert the data into the tree: